Skip to content

 • Start thinking about adding recency to the frequency.
 Did they participate in the last month vs. the last year?

-• Start to alter the formula as you learn to create better benchmarks.
+• Alter your positive and negative points as you learn to create better benchmarks.

 • Break out categories and topic, like advocacy or education.
-By doing this you can start to see which categories they have the most points in – and where they’re the most engaged.
+By doing this you can start who’s interested in what because you can see what categories people have the most points, indicating where they’re the most engaged.

-• Use the Level 1 approach for each topic area so you can assign points.
+• Use the Level 1 approach for each topic area to assign points.

-• Use the Level 2 approach to observe interest.
+• Use the Level 2 approach to observe level of interest.

 • Add more categories as needed.